2027 Ceramic Artist in Residence Application

 • Dedicated Studio Space

-Private studio with wheel, shelving, and workspace for up to 6 months, accessible during facility operating hours.
+Private studio with wheel, shelving, and workspace, accessible during facility operating hours.

 • Group Exhibition Opportunities